RINGULARITTY/mlrf/README.md

 Now we can process features.
 You can compute Flatten, HOG and LBP :

-> Params:
-    - features (all) : Choose features to build ex : flatten,hog
+- `features=all` : Choose features to build ex : flatten,hog

 ```bash
 python ./src/features/build_features.py